bettinz/blog_cms/README.md

 5. Generate SSL keys `php bin/console lexik:jwt:generate-keypair`
 6. Run the application with `symfony server:start`
 7. You can view the application's API at _https://localhost:8000/api/_
+8. Or you can run a basic MVC application at _https://localhost:8000_

 News queue
 -------------